User-friendly introduction to PAC-Bayes bounds: Bernstein Assumption and Fast Rates

 When such a $\theta^*$ exists, and when there is a constant $K$ such that, for any $\theta\in\Theta$,

-we say that Bernstein assumption is satisfied with constant $K$. \end{dfn}
+we say that Bernstein assumption is satisfied with constant $K$. \end{definition}

-PAC-Bayes oracle bounds based using excplicitely Bernstein's assumption can be found in~\cite{cat2003,zha2006,cat2007}.
+PAC-Bayes oracle bounds based using explicitly Bernstein's assumption were proven by \citet{cat2003,zha2006,cat2007,grun2020,grunwald2021pac}.
 Before we state such a bound, let us explore situations where this assumption is satisfied.

-\begin{exm}[Classification without noise] Consider classification with the $0-1$ loss: $\ell_i(\theta)=\mathbf{1}(Y_i\neq f_{\theta}(X_i))$.
+\begin{example}[Classification without noise] Consider classification with the $0-1$ loss: $\ell_i(\theta)=\mathbf{1}(Y_i\neq f_{\theta}(X_i))$.
 If the optimal classifier does not make any mistake, that is, if $ R(\theta^*)=0$, we have necessarily $\ell_i(\theta^*)=0$ almost surely.
 We refer to this situation as ``classification without noise''.
 In this case, we have obviously:

-so Bernstein assumption is satisfied with constant $K=1$.
-Actually, this can be extended beyond the $0-1$ loss: for any loss $\ell$ with values in $[0,C]$, if $R(\theta^*)=0$, then Bernstein assumption is satisfied with constant $K=C$. \end{exm}
+if we put $K=1$.
+So, Bernstein assumption is satisfied with constant $K=1$.
+Actually, this can be extended beyond the $0-1$ loss: for any loss $\ell$ with values in $[0,C]$, if $R(\theta^*)=0$, then Bernstein assumption is satisfied with constant $K=C$. \end{example}